-Operating expenses decreased slightly in the third quarter of 2014 due mainly to a reduction in stock-based compensation resulting from a reduction in the remaining life of outstanding stock options and a reduction in the fair market value of recent options granted as determined using the Black-Scholes option pricing model.
 Operating expenses increased in the fourth quarter of 2014 due to a \$90.6 million impairment charge on intangible exploration assets related to the Company's PSAs in Puntland (Somalia).
 The Company began reducing its presence in Puntland (Somalia) early in 2015 and by mid-2015 had fully withdrawn from the Nugaal Block and Dharoor Block PSAs.
 Operating expenses decreased for the first quarter of 2015 compared to fourth quarter of 2014.
 This decrease is due to the impairment charge that was booked in the fourth quarter of 2014.
 The decrease was slightly offset by an increase in stock-based compensation expense.
-During the first guarter of 2015, the Company granted 4.9 million stock options to directors, officers and employees of the Company, of which one-third vested immediately.
-Operating expenses were lower in the second quarter of 2015 compared to the first quarter of 2015 mainly due to the issuance of stock options in the first guarter of 2015 resulting in higher stock-based compensation expense in the first guarter of 2015.
+During the first quarter of 2015, the Company granted 4.9 million stock options to directors, officers and employees of the Company, of which one-third vested immediately.
+Operating expenses were lower in the second quarter of 2015 compared to the first quarter of 2015 mainly due to the issuance of stock options in the first quarter of 2015 resulting in higher stock-based compensation expense in the first quarter of 2015.
 Operating expenses increased for the third quarter of 2015 compared to the second quarter of 2015 due to the increase in salaries and travel expenses, offset partially by a reduction in management fees.
 The increase in salaries and travel costs is a result of hiring technical and administrative staff in Cape Town, South Africa, as part of the Company's new corporate strategy.
 The decrease in the management fees paid to AOC is a result of hiring a dedicated management team for the Company which led to a revised General Management and Services Agreement between AOC and the Company.
-Operating costs increased for the fourth guarter of 2015 compared to the third quarter of 2015 due to an increase in transaction related professional fees incurred in the fourth quarter of 2015 as well as an increase in office and general costs mainly relating to technical software license fees and costs associated with the closure of the Bosaso (Puntland) office.
+Operating costs increased for the fourth quarter of 2015 compared to the third quarter of 2015 due to an increase in transaction related professional fees incurred in the fourth guarter of 2015 as well as an increase in office and general costs mainly relating to technical software license fees and costs associated with the closure of the Bosaso (Puntland) office.
 The transaction related professional fees are a direct result of ongoing activity by the Company with respect to new ventures, including fees associated with the three South African transactions.
-Operating costs for the first quarter of 2016 were consistent with the fourth quarter of 2015.
+Operating costs for the second quarter of 2016 were consistent with the first quarter of 2016 and the fourth quarter of 2015.